 Student Clubs & Organizations

 Student life at AOMA includes the AOMA Student Association and other student-led clubs and organizations that add to a substantive and enriching campus experience.
-To start a new club or find out more information about existing clubs, contact Cara Edmond at email@example.com.
+To start a new club or find out more information about existing clubs, contact Student Services at email@example.com.

 Health and Counseling

-Several times a term, student services offer lunctime Brown Bag Lectures, free lectures and workshops that range in topic from professional development to new healing modalities.
+Several times a term, student services offers AcuTools events.
+These are free lectures and workshops that range in topic from professional development to new healing modalities.
 They are mostly held on campus at lunchtime.

-The InterTransform Mentoring Program helps new students from any background acclimate to the culture of AOMA’s student and academic communities.
+The Mentoring Program helps new students from any background acclimate to the culture of AOMA’s student and academic communities.
 Feel free to reach out to Student Services at any point in your academic career if you want to match up with a mentor.
 Mentors also host occasional community events on and off campus.

 Contact Student Services